 - V1 is the control unit trigger voltage, and V2 is the gate voltage.

 - Resistors R2 and R1 make up a voltage divider circuit that gives a required voltage at the gate terminal.
-For that reason, their choice depends on MOSFET gate threshold voltage and V1.
+Therefore, their choice depends on the MOSFET gate threshold voltage and V1.

 Let's use an example here;

 For instance, we can have a control unit providing pulses +12 volts.
-Then, we'll need another gate voltage of 10V to help in completely turning on IRF1010E MOSFET.
+Then, we'll need another gate voltage of 10V to help completely turn on IRF1010E MOSFET.

 V1 = +12V